blacktop/ipsw/www/docs/cli/ipsw/macho/disass.md

       --force                  Continue to disassemble even if there are analysis errors -h, --help                   help for disass
   -j, --json                   Output as JSON
+      --llm string             LLM provider to use for decompilation (ollama, copilot, etc.)
   -o, --off uint               File offset to start disassembling -q, --quiet                  Do NOT markup analysis (Faster)
       --replace                Replace .a2s